 4.20 pm.
 Back at homebase, I reviewed the efforts I’d made in the early afternoon.
 I needed to open up the tonal spectrum of the tracks.
 When superimposing sounds, one must maintain the distinctive identity of each, in concert — as one would the instruments in, or sections of, an orchestra.

 7.15 pm.
 The danger of a programmatic approach to composition is that of becoming too figurative in the realisation of the source.
 In an unexpected way, my sojourn in the osteopath’s corridor had suggested an imaginative (speculative) approach to the composition that would provide the ballast necessary to counter literalism.
-The ceiling illumination connoted the idea of either an electrical disturbance or static in the air — such as might have preceded the dramatic onset of lighting and thunder around the summit of Mount Sinai, later on in the narrative (Exodus 19.16-17).
+The ceiling illumination connoted the idea of either an electrical disturbance or static in the air — such as might have preceded the dramatic onset of lighting and thunder around the summit of Mount Sinai, later on in the narrative (Exod.
+19.16-17).

 The first ascension of Moses upon the Mount inaugurated the divine encounter and the dramatic natural phenomena.
 His ascent, and, later, God’s descent, provided the trope for the conclusion of Spielberg’s Close Encounters if the Third Kind (1977).
 Towards the end of the film, Roy Neary (played by Richard Dreyfuss) climbs Devil’s Tower, Wyoming to confront the alien mothership, which is coming down from the starry heavens to meet him.
-The ascent (Exodus 19.3) required a sonic motif.
+The ascent (Exod.
+19.3) required a sonic motif.
 A task for the morrow!